 In an interview with Christianity Today a few weeks before the release of his biography, Bono says that the magazine's founder, evangelist Billy Graham, had invited him in 2002 to bless him.
 Coming to pick him up at the airport, his son Franklin had asked him if he considered Christ his personal saviour.
 Faced with the positive response, Billy Graham's son went on to ask why his songs weren't stamped Christian, to which Bono replied:

-“Look around you.
+"Look around you.
 Look at creation, look at the trees, look at those kind of green hills.
-They don't have a sign saying 'Praise God' or 'I belong to Jesus'.
-They simply give glory to Jesus. »
+They don't have signs that say, 'Praise God' or 'I belong to Jesus.'
+They just give glory to Jesus. "

 U2 had quickly been keen to stay away from groups instrumentalized by record companies in the 1980s to sell albums in Christian bookstores.
-The artists of the “contemporary Christian music” groups had to ensure that they presented an irreproachable image and cram “Jesus” into their songs at all costs.
+The artists of the groups of "contemporary Christian music" had to take care to present an irreproachable image and to cram "Jesus" into their songs at all costs.
 An ecosystem with marketing gimmicks that U2 refused, not only singing lyrics mentioning the Bible, but also talking about politics and sex.

 However, Bono tells Christianity Today that, despite leaving Shalom Fellowshop, his enthusiasm has not died down:

-“I was always the first to get up when there was an altar call, the 'come to Jesus' moment.
-I still am.
-If I was in a coffee shop right now and someone said to me, 'Get up if you're ready to give your life to Jesus,' I would be the first to get up.
-I took Jesus with me everywhere and I still do. »
+"I was always the first to get up when there was an altar call, the 'come to Jesus' moment.
+I always am.
+If I was in a cafe right now and someone said, 'Stand up if you're ready to give your life to Jesus,' I would be the first to stand up.
+I took Jesus with me everywhere and I still do."

 Faith beyond political divides